nluu05/AllergyPal/README.md

 # AllergyPal

 AllergyPal is an application used to quickly identify the allergens of concern for the user on products.
 The user can either utilize a device's camera to scan a bar code or directly search via keyword to retrieve the nutrition facts and ingredients of a given product.
-Users have the ability to customize their allergens of concern.
+Users have the ability to customize their allergens of concern on their profile.

 ## Installation
 ###  1. Install MAMP